The Reserve Bank of India is so concerned with rising incidents of check fraud that they are forcing banks to implement rules to stop it.

 The RBI had directed banks to implement these rules starting from January 1, 2021, to safeguard all parties involved from fraud activity.

 A New System Called Positive Pay

 The rule is part of a new system in India called Positive Pay.
-But unlike the Positive Pay system for checks issued here in the US, Banks in India have come up with an extremely time consuming and aggravating process for customers.
+But unlike the Positive Pay system for checks issued here in the US, Banks in India have come up with a notification system that comes directly from the customers.

 Positive Pay is a tool designed to detect fraudulent activities by matching specific information related to the cheque presented for clearing.

 The positive pay rules are required for any checks exceeding 50,000 Rupees, which is the equivalent of $680 in US currency.